tlepple/data_origination_workshop/README.md

 ---

-####  Here are some aditional exercises of Spark & Python that may be of interest:
+####  Here are some additional exercises of Spark & Python that may be of interest:

 [Additional Spark Exercises](./sample_spark_jobs.md)